devfile/library/README.md

 ## Usage

-In the recent future, the following projects will consume this library
+In the recent future, the following projects will be consuming this library as Golang dependency

 * [Workspace Operator](https://github.com/devfile/devworkspace-operator)
 * [odo](https://github.com/openshift/odo)